Sailing superstitions

 Pigs and Roosters

-It is important to note that most sailor\’s in the age of sail could not swim.
-So it stands to reason that superstition played a big part in the life of sailors and they, therefore, did anything possible to bring good luck on their side.
+It is important to note that most sailors in the age of sail could not swim.
+So it stands to reason that superstition played a big part in the lives of sailors, and they, therefore, did anything possible to bring good luck on their side.
 The rooster and pig bring good luck based on 2 explanations that both carry similar weight.

-- Neither pigs nor roosters are great swimmers so when a ship sunk and/or disintegrated on rock, it was believed that both pigs and roosters would take the shortest and safest route towards the shore.
+1. Neither pigs nor roosters are great swimmers, so when a ship sunk and/or disintegrated on rock, it was believed that both pigs and roosters would take the shortest and safest route towards the shore.
 As a sailor, you then somehow need to follow them to safety…

-- The second potential reason may be that pigs and roosters often survived a shipwreck and were washed asore.
-This is because they were transported in wooden crates that simply floated.
-Clinging to such a crate could safe your life…
+2. The second potential reason may be that pigs and roosters often survived a shipwreck and were washed ashore.
+This is because they were transported in wooden crates that floated.
+Clinging to such a crate could save your life…

 The North Star

-So what is special about Polaris?
-Well, this celestial body is in line with the rotational axis of the Earth and can be seen in the northern hemisphere above the North Pole.
-Because it lies on the same axis as the Earth, it can be seen in the night sky as practically stationary where all other celestial bodies appear to move around it.
+So, what is special about Polaris?
+Well, this celestial body is in line with the Earth’s rotational axis and can be seen in the northern hemisphere above the North Pole.
+Because it lies on the same axis as the Earth, it can be seen in the night sky as practically stationary, where all other celestial bodies appear to move around it.

-This makes it very handy for navigational purposes because it was always easy to see where north was and hence deduct the direction of the ship on the compass rose…
+This makes it very handy for navigational purposes because it was always easy to see where north was and hence deduct the ship’s direction on the compass rose…

 Twin Propellers

 The reasoning behind this is simple.
-When you find yourself inadvertently in the water you can proceed by using a relaxed backstroke to propel yourself towards the shore; assumably assisted by the twin propellers on your but.
+When you find yourself inadvertently in the water, you can proceed by using a relaxed backstroke to propel yourself towards the shore, assumably assisted by the twin propellers on your but.
 Humour or superstition?
-It is out there so I mentioned it but you make up your own mind about it… (the lack of an image is intentional)
+It is out there, so I mentioned it, but you decide about it… (the lack of an image is intentional)

 Swallows